 My children were counting numbers 1-20 by age two thanks to this habit.
 I once surprised a friend at a coffee date when she heard my 2 year old standing next to me and counting.
 I stopped immediately and addressed her.
-My friend was amazed that such a small child could not just count to 20 but also her fun and respectable way to get attention.
+My friend was amazed that such a small child could not only count to 20, but also her fun and respectable way to get attention.

-If you have older children, it is much easier to teach this trick I have mentioned above.
-Mostly, I have seen that tweens and younger school children bother their parents as soon as they see you on the phone texting or they see that you are social media.
+It is much easier to teach this trick to older children.
+Mostly, tweens and other school aged children bother their parents when they see you on the phone texting or they see that you are social media.

-Firstly, have some screen time rules for yourself.
+Firstly, it is very important that you have some screen time rules for yourself.
 Try not to have a phone in your hand around them.
 My children hate it when I have a phone between 3-5pm.
 It is the witching hour!

 Kids misbehave when they are hungry, tired or sleepy.
 Don’t you think it is wrong to call children impatient when we are testing their limits ourselves?
 Even adults are HANGRY.
 (Hungry + Angry) 🙂